leonstel/leonstel.github.io/drafts/distribution_generation.md

 direction becomes certainty.

 Humans don't act randomly, does this mean that if you, hypothetically, know every available param you could predict the future?
-Does this mean that our future is already written?
+Does this mean that our future is already written, no matter what we think as individuals it will always tends towards the general direction?

 Random is a concept to capture uncertainty, the moment you see the outcome it is not longer being random.